ACED-IDP/aced-idp.github.io/docs/workflows/portal-download.md

 gen3-client download-multiple --profile=aced --manifest=file-manifest.json
 ```

-Using the example project in the above screenshot, this command will download all 12 JSON files from the aced-demo project into the current working directory.
+Using the example project in the above screenshot, this command will download all 12 JSON files from the project into the current working directory.